cpresler/cpresler/README.md

 3. I speak the languages of design and development — and I'm happy to help you get your teams collaborating well across disciplines.

-4. I make teams better — my creative problem solving extends to my relationships with my teammates and I do the work necessary to make teams into collaborative units the produce top-notch results.
+4. I make teams better — my creative problem solving extends to my relationships with my teammates and I do the work necessary to make teams into collaborative units that produce top-notch results.

 5. I like challenges and I enjoy learning new things.